A theoretical view of the T-web statistical description of the cosmic web: Behaviour of the Gram-Charlier

-For the sake of completeness, in figure~\ref{fig:suv} we show the behavior of these functions for the voids, walls, filaments, and knots respectively in blue, green, yellow, and red and as a function of the chosen threshold.
+For the sake of completeness, in Fig.~\ref{fig:suv} we show the behaviour of these functions for the voids, walls, filaments, and knots in blue, green, yellow, and red, respectively, and as a function of the chosen threshold.
 The threshold chosen in our main analysis is the dashed black vertical line.
-Note that for a threshold between $-2$ and $2$, the $s, \, u$ and $v$ functions fluctuate a lot, thus potentially strongly modulating the environments probabilities depending on the values of the cumulants -- that is depending on how non-Gaussian the field is -- and most importantly on the value of the chosen threshold.
-This emphasizes the importance of the choice of the threshold value.
+We note that for a threshold of between $-2$ and $2$, the $s, \, u,$ and $v$ functions fluctuate a lot, thus potentially strongly modulating the environment probabilities depending on the values of the cumulants ---that is depending on how non-Gaussian the field is--- and most importantly on the value of the chosen threshold.
+This emphasises the importance of the choice of the threshold value.

 \end{appendix}